The Central Coast Classic: How to Use a Santa Maria Grill

 The West Coast’s BBQ Legacy

-While the South focuses on the enclosed smoke of the offset or the pellet grill, California has its own ancient tradition: the Santa Maria Grill.
+While the South focuses on the enclosed smoke of the offset or the pellet grill, California has its own ancient tradition.
+They use the Santa Maria Grill.
 This is open-pit BBQ at its finest.
-Tracing its roots back to the 19th-century rancheros, this method relies on direct heat, a specific wood, and a unique mechanical design that gives the pitmaster ultimate control over the fire.
+It goes back to the 19th-century rancheros.
+This method relies on direct heat, a specific wood, and a mechanical design that gives you real control over the fire.

 1. Anatomy of the “Wheel” Grill